mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `proxy_next_upstream_tries 0;` <br/>
 **Context:** server, location

-Limits the number of possible tries for passing a request to the next upstream server.
+Limits the number of possible tries for passing a request to the next server in the origin configuration.
+A value of "0" disables the limit.
 No change to the public version.

 ### [`proxy_no_cache`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_no_cache)